xiaoyu518/PANGEA-Dashboard/narrative/IntroToPANGEADashboard.md

 Estimation of the effective population size of the whole [PANGEA](https://www.pangea-hiv.org/) and [LANL](https://www.hiv.lanl.gov/content/index) dataset based on the skygrid coalescent model.
 The red line indicates the mean skygrid estimations in log scale of the pol phylogenetic tree within the timeframe indicated by the x-axis.
 The light pink surrounding the red line indicates the upper and lower confidence interval of the estimation.
 Similarly, gag and env are shown in orange and blue respectively.
 The light purple carpet plot on the bottom indicate the time of sampling and the purple line indicate the average incidence rate of all ages per 1000 population between 1990 and 2020 in the PANGEA dataset (_South Africa, Bptswana, Zambia, Kenya, Uganda_) with the percentage indicated by the y-axis on the right.
 Iframe is interactive and gag, pol and env mean skygrid estimates are shown by hovering mouse over the year of interest.
 Plot can be downloaded in different formats (SVG and PNG) by clicking on the top right three dots button for a drop down menu.

 Although the topology for gag, pol and env [phylogenetic trees](https://www.pangea-hiv.org/visualisations) differ greatly, the skygrid estimations shares a similar shape and trend and overlaps well after 1988 within each other's confidence intervals.
 This may be due to old recombination events causing issues estimating the correct topology and in turn influence the correct estimation of effective population size from genetic diversity.
 However, based on the resulting skygrid estimations, the effective population estimates for recent times (overlaps of the three gene regions) give good indication and representation of the whole population trend within the dataset.
-This result is shared and shown for all individual cohorts within this narrative which can be seen in this [link](https://xiaoyu518.github.io/).
+This result is shared and shown for all individual partners within this narrative which can be seen in this [link](https://xiaoyu518.github.io/).

 The correlation between the incidence curve and the skygrid estimation is also very high showing initial increase and gradual decrease  to recent years.
 The decreasing trend in the estimations have shown that the PANGEA data is also showing effective measures reducing incidence in recent years.